cuda-networks/django-eb-sqs/README.md

 - EB_SQS_USE_PICKLE (`False`): Enable to use `pickle` to serialize task parameters.
 Uses `json` as default.
 - EB_SQS_AWS_MAX_RETRIES (`30`): Default retry limit on a boto3 call to AWS SQS.
 - EB_SQS_REFRESH_PREFIX_QUEUES_S (`10`): Minimal number of seconds to wait between refreshing queue list, in case prefix is used
+- EB_SQS_ENDPOINT_URL (`None`): Endpoint url use to contact AWS SQS service.
+Usefull during develoment in order to use a mock queue

 ### Development